John Hyatt (minister): Biography

 According to Alfred W Light's book about the Bunhill Fields burial ground in London, one of Hyatt's unnamed biographers said this of his relationship with his father:

-In 1794 he became friendly with the Rev J. Weston, a visiting Wesleyan preacher.
-This led to Hyatt preaching his first sermon at Compton, near Sherborne.
-Over the next two years he visited chapels nearby to preach and gained a good following, including in Mere, Wiltshire, where he built a chapel.
+Hyatts' religious thinking was influenced by his wife, who was the niece of a dissenting minister named Vardy.
+In 1794 he became friendly with the Rev J. Weston, a visiting Wesleyan preacher, and this led to Hyatt preaching his first sermon at Compton, near Sherborne.